xstate-wizards/xstate-wizards/README.md

 1. Write your flows with each question/question set presented to the user as its own state.
 2. On each state...
    1. we list out content as JSON which is turned into a pretty UI by the library (you can replace it with your own styling components).
    2. As the user interacts with components, they trigger events which you will explictly write out transitions for.
-Sometimes it sends them to a new state or modifies data. **The magic of xstate-wizards** is that we've abstracted out a lot of boiler plate events/configs so speed up the development flow.
+Sometimes it sends them to a new state or modifies data. **The magic of xstate-wizards** is that we've abstracted out a lot of boilerplate events/configs to speed up the development flow.
 3. Each transition can have conditions for different target states.
 That can be another question, a data fetch, or spawning an entirely new and isolated question flow that will resolve back into this state machine.

 | Example Question State | Example State Listing Address Records | Re-Usable Spawned Address Editor |